 To qualify for an emotional support animal, a student must have a documented disability that impairs daily functioning and be able to demonstrate that daily functioning is improved with the assistance animal.
 To bring a service dog into a residence, the student may be asked if the dog is a service animal related to a disability and what task(s) it has been trained to provide.
-There is a distinction between an emotional support animal that lives at home and does not accompany the person from place to place and a service dog that is trained to perform a specific task and goes with the individual each day.
+There is a distinction between an emotional support animal that lives at home and does not accompany the person from place to place versus a service dog that is trained to perform a specific task and goes with the individual each day.

-CSU Health Network no longer provides letters of support and referral for students seeking to make use of emotional support animals and psychiatric service dogs.
+CSU Health Network does not provide letters of support and referral for students seeking to make use of emotional support animals and psychiatric service dogs.
 Students should seek a disability evaluation from a home provider, forensic psychologist, or forensic psychiatrist with specialized training working with human-animal bond in counseling.
-More information is available at the CSU Student Disability Center.
+For disabilitycenter.colostate.edu